In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 - The charge is diluted by the burnt gases due to incomplete scavenging.

-- It gives greater noise.
+- It makes greater noise.

 - It consumes more lubricating oil.